replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/01-working-with-preflight-checks/assignment.md

 kubectl preflight ./empty-preflights.yaml
 ```

-You will get an error, since there needs to be at least one analyzer
+You'll get an error, since there needs to be at least one analyzer
 defined in order to check the cluster.

 ```